DyniteMrc5/checkout/README.md

 ### Adding new Deals

 So long as the deal can be modeled using a multiple of DealSelector, it can be modelled using the current system.
 It is proposed to be able to seralise and deserial deals.
+This has been done with the model deal (see below - Legacy Deals): `BuyAofXGetBofYFZ`
 This could in future be done with a UI to allow non-tech savvy to easily craft a new deal, which could then be loaded over a network connection.